Canardoux/flutter_sound/README.md

 import 'package:flutter_sound/flutter_sound.dart';
 ```

-This will export all the necessaries dart interfaces.
+This will import all the necessaries dart interfaces.

 ## Examples (Demo Apps)

-Flutter Sound comes with two Demo/Examples :
+Flutter Sound comes with several Demo/Examples :

-- [Demo1 app](example/README.md#demo1) is a small demonstration of what we can do with Flutter Sound.
-This Demo App is a kind of exerciser which try to implement the major Flutter Sound features.
-This Demo does not use the Flutter Sound UI Widgets
-- [Demo2 app](example/README.md#demo2) is an example of what can be done using the Flutter Sound UI Widgets
+Please refer to [the README.md](examples/README.md) to have a preview of those examples.
+[The `examples App`](examples/lib/main.dart) is a driver which can call all the various examples.

 ## License